turingschool/portfolios/students/1801-front/steph-ospina/20180302-Stephanie-Ospina-m1.md

 * **Stress management:**

 * When I first started at Turing, I had a little bit of experience with wordpress and basic web design, and it was mostly a hobby that I really enjoyed.
 When you turn a hobby in to a career, I think its very common to encounter a lot of stress and feel pressure that wasn’t there when you were just doing side projects for fun.
-This has defiantly been true at Turing, because the classes are so intense.
+This has definitely been true at Turing, because the classes are so intense.
 But what helps me is looking at it like exercise for your mind.
 When I feel stressed, I try my best to imagine it as being tired after a hard work out, in the end it makes you stronger and happier.

 * **Working styles introvert / extrovert / ambivert**